aliascash/bootstrap-updater/README.md

 * `blk0001.dat` - Main blockchain data file
 * `txleveldb/*` - Folder txleveldb with the transaction database

+Additionally a split archive will be created, where each chunk is 50M in size.
+This is used for bootstrapping on mobile phones, where the connection might drop.
+With this approach only the file with the connection drop needs to be downloaded again.

 ## Requirements
 * Alias wallet already running and in sync
 * Used account with sudo permission to stop and start the wallet